mgrigoriev8109/mgrigoriev8109/README.md

 I'm Mikhail, a self-taught full-stack developer pursuing a career change into software development.
 Delving deeper and deeper into the world of programming and open source development I've found it aligned with so many of my passions.

 Researching and absorbing new tools and concepts.
-Problem solving myself through a constantly expanding debugging toolset.
+Problem solving using a constantly expanding debugging toolset.
 Creating maintainable and bulletproof projects through unit testing, integration testing, and test driven development.
 Collaborating with others and working as part of a team.
 Teaching others how to problem solve.
 Software development is an amazing field, and I'm excited to find the right team of people to work with.

 ---
 ### Technologies & Tools